 The actions outlined in the White Paper are informed by the Final Report of the 2009 Victorian Bushfires Royal Commission, the Final Report of the Review of the 2010-11 Flood Warnings and Response, submissions on the Towards a More Disaster Resilience and Safer Victoria Green Paper and the Fire Services Reform Action Plan.

-The MAV is pleased that many of the White Paper’s actions are in line with our position, advocated through our submission to the Green Paper and our Role of local government in emergency management paper.
-Our advocacy and position was developed in consultation with our members.
+The MAV is pleased that many of the White Paper’s actions are in line with our policy position, advocated through our submission to the Green Paper and our Role of local government in emergency management paper.
+Our policy position was developed in consultation with our members.

 There are, however, actions within the White Paper that are unclear or not specific.
 These actions require further consideration and consultation with State Government to determine their effect on local government emergency management arrangements, responsibilities and funding.